astoreyai/ai_scientist/tutorials/05_complete_workflow/README.md

             effective to in-person delivery.
 ```

-**✓ Checkpoint**: Our RCT filled the identified gap and changed the meta-analytic conclusion.
+**Checkpoint**: Our RCT filled the identified gap and changed the meta-analytic conclusion.

 ---